 - Next-generation DIGIC5 image processing engine (same as the 5D Mark III)

 - Full HD 1080p movie capability (at 30p/25p/24p)

 - 3.0?
 1,040k dot resolution LCD screen

 - Weight: 770g (with battery)

-Lighter and smaller than the 5D MK III, the 6D is more similar in physical size to the EOS 60D and is perfect for serious enthusiasts looking to make the upgrade to full-frame or travel and outdoor photographers who will appreciate the lightweight body.
+Lighter and smaller than the 5D MK III, the 6D is more similar in physical size to the Canon 60D and is perfect for serious enthusiasts looking to make the upgrade to full-frame or travel and outdoor photographers who will appreciate the lightweight body.
 It's packed with a 20.2 megapixel full frame CMOS sensor and along with the DIGIC 5+ processor (as found on the 5D MK III) it also boasts the same impressive ISO capabilities of its older sibling, with a standard sensitivity range of 100 to 25600 (expandable out to 50-102,400) - combining full-frame shooting with excellent low-light performance.

 In a first for EOS cameras, the 6D has the bonus of built in Wi-Fi transmitter and GPS connectivity, giving on-the-go photographers the ability to tag images with location information and wirelessly transfer them back to a computer or smart device via the EOS Remote App (available soon) for iOS and Android.

 There's a range of creative shooting options too, including a high dynamic range (HDR) mode and the ability to create composite images in camera with the multi-exposure feature (see the sample images below for a nice example!).
 The 6D is also equipped with +/- 5 stop exposure compensation and +/- 3-stop auto exposure bracketing, giving you more flexibility and the ability to fine tune exposure.